-Caloric restriction, exercise help prevent weight gain, other complications in obese womenFebruary 11th, 2013 in Obstetrics & gynaecology /
+Caloric restriction, exercise help prevent weight gain, other complications in obese womenFebruary 11, 2013 in Medicine & Health / Obstetrics & gynaecology

 In a study to be presented on February 15 at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in San Francisco, researchers will report findings that suggest that consistent physical activity and healthier lifestyle changes beginning in a woman's first trimester can prevent excessive weight gain in obese pregnant women (with a Body Mass Index greater than 30), helping to avoid preterm delivery, hypertension and gestational diabetes.